oliviodare/oliviodare.com/bio.md

-My name is Max Bautista Perpinyà, this github repository acts as my 'webiste'.
+My name is Max Bautista Perpinyà, this github repository acts as my webiste.

  _Welcome._